bwesterb/tkbd/README.md

 Changelog
 ---------
+* 0.2.4
+  * Fix: keep mirror running if master is down for a while
+  * ...
 * 0.2.3
   * Fix: properly package .mirte files
   * Fix: send proper start and ending times for the scheduled events